icetee/remote-ftp/README.md

     "secureOptions": null, // object - Additional options to be passed to tls.connect().
 Default: (null) see http://nodejs.org/api/tls.html#tls_tls_connect_options_callback
     "connTimeout": 10000, // integer - How long (in milliseconds) to wait for the control connection to be established.
 Default: 10000
     "pasvTimeout": 10000, // integer - How long (in milliseconds) to wait for a PASV data connection to be established.
 Default: 10000
     "keepalive": 10000, // integer - How often (in milliseconds) to send a 'dummy' (NOOP) command to keep the connection alive.
-Default: 10000
+Default: 10000.
+If set to 0, keepalive is disabled.
     "watch":[ // array - Paths to files, directories, or glob patterns that are watched and when edited outside of the atom editor are uploaded.
 Default : []
         "./dist/stylesheets/main.css", // reference from the root of the project.
         "./dist/stylesheets/",